Top 20 Amazing Things to Do in Dubrovnik, Croatia

 Tip: Really great tours by kayak, including reviews and experience reports, can be found online on GetyourGuide.

 Not only the above mentioned attractions are spectacular, also the offer of amazing things to do around Dubrovnik is fantastic.
-Here is a summary of the best tours at a glance:
+Here is a summary of the best tours and day trips at a glance:

 One of the most popular excursions is a boat trip to the Elaphites, a group of islands near Dubrovnik.
 Especially recommended is a visit to Lopud Island, a small island with a picturesque sandy beach.